vivek369-ui/Selenium/README.md

         -overcome this, one can use soft assertions.

      SoftAssert :
+         -Soft asserts are the asserts which continue the execution even after the Assert condition fails -method are not static

                              Extends            Impliment
                   SoftAssert---------> Assertion------->IAssertLifecycle(I)
                   SoftAssert class used for SoftAssertion
-		  Methods are not static in SoftAssert for that reason we have to create Obj of SoftAsset class SoftAssert a = new SoftAssert();
+		  Methods are not static in SoftAssert for that reason we have to create Obj of SoftAssert class SoftAssert a = new SoftAssert();
+	- all hard Assertion method used in SoftAssert

+       1. a.AssertAll()-->
+           - After all the failed assertions are collected, the assertAll() method is called to throw all the exceptions and mark the test as failed.
+           - When a condition fails, a soft assertion continues with the next statement in the test case instead of throwing an exception immediately.
+This allows the test execution to  continue even if some conditions fail.
+	   - A soft assert allows the test to continue running even if an assertion fails.
+It collects all failures and reports them at the end.